FP-IT-Solutions-GmbH/check_SMB1_SMB2/README.md

 # check_SMB1_SMB2
-Script to check if SMB1 or SMB2 is active in
+Script to check if SMB1 or SMB2 is active

 Automatically gets all servers and searches for smb1 or smb2